afstyles/academic-kickstart/content/nemo-compilation-archive/index.md

   image: ""
 ---
 ***
-**Note:** This guide has been updated to work with NEMO 4.0.1 using Intel compilers.
+**Note** this guide has been updated [here](/nemo-compilation/) to work with a later release of NEMO using intel compilers.
+This guide still works but I would advise using the more up-to-date guide.
-If for any reason you want to look at my original guide for an earlier release using GCC compilers click [here](/nemo-compilation-archive/)
 ***

-These are my personal notes on how to set up and compile NEMO 4.0.1 on Monsoon/NEXCS.
+These are my personal notes on how to set up and compile NEMO 4.0 on NEXCS.

+NEXCS is the NERC partition of the Met Office Cray XC40 supercomputer and has a similar infrastructure to Monsoon2.

 When compiling NEMO I could not find any guide for this particular system but used the following excellent guides for inspiration: